-If you suspect your loved one was injured or died prematurely by medical malpractice while a patient at Ferrell Hospital, take quick action by calling Rosenfeld Injury Lawyers.
+If you suspect your loved one was injured or died prematurely by medical malpractice while a patient at Ferrell Hospital, take quick action by calling Rosenfeld Injury Lawyers LLC.
 Our experienced Eldorado attorneys provide victims of medical malpractice the legal representation they need against all those who caused them harm.
 Our law firm can offer numerous legal options on how to proceed to obtain the financial compensation your family deserves.

 Let our attorneys handle every aspect of your case including filing all the necessary paperwork in the appropriate court.
 In Saline County, the courthouse is located at:

 Circuit Court Clerk Randy Nyberg